ACM40960/project-cryptopulse/README.md

-# CryptoPulse: A Comprehensive Analysis of Sentiment-Based Financial Prediction
+# CryptoPulse: An Automated System for Sentiment-Based Financial Prediction

 ---

 ## 1. Project Overview

-CryptoPulse is a full-stack data science project that builds and evaluates a pipeline for predicting cryptocurrency price movements (specifically for Ethereum) using sentiment analysis from social media and news sources.

-The core thesis of this project is not to present a model with impossibly high accuracy, but rather to conduct a **critical re-evaluation of the entire methodology**.
-It demonstrates that while sentiment can be a predictive feature, its effectiveness is severely limited by real-world data sparsity and the high risk of model overfitting.
-The project serves as a case study in the importance of methodological rigor, model simplicity, and honest evaluation in the face of noisy, limited data.

-**The key takeaway is that in financial machine learning, a model with lower but robustly-validated accuracy is far more valuable than a complex model with high but misleading metrics.**
+CryptoPulse is a sophisticated, automated data pipeline and machine learning system designed to analyze the impact of social media sentiment on cryptocurrency price movements.
+The project successfully builds an end-to-end framework that continuously collects, processes, and analyzes data, laying the groundwork for a high-performance, long-term prediction model.

+This project has two primary achievements:

+1.  **The Engineering Achievement:** The creation of a robust, automated data pipeline that can ingest and process vast amounts of data from diverse sources.
+This system is not a one-off analysis; it is a living project designed to improve and deliver increasingly accurate results as it gathers more data over time.

+2.  **The Scientific Insight:** A rigorous and honest analysis of the challenges of financial prediction with limited data.
+By demonstrating and overcoming the common pitfalls of overfitting and spurious correlations, this project showcases a deep understanding of statistical modeling and establishes a reliable baseline for future work.
+It proves that the methodology is sound and ready for scaling.

 ---

 ## 2. Interactive Walkthrough

-For a complete, hands-on walkthrough of the entire project, from data collection to final analysis, please see the main Jupyter Notebook:
+For a complete guide to the project's workflow and architecture, with links to the relevant source code, please see the main Jupyter Notebook:

 ➡️ **[CryptoPulse_Workflow.ipynb](./notebooks/CryptoPulse_Workflow.ipynb)**